the-dataface/figma2html/README.md

 ### File settings

 - The inputted Filename will be the name of the outputted zipped folder and HTML file.
 You can customize this, but will default to the current page name in Figma.
+This field is required to export.
 - Filetype option so far is just `html`. `svelte` is coming soon!
 - Turn on `Testing Mode` to keep text visible on exported images.
 Useful for comparing layouts in the exported HTML vs the designs in Figma.